chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

                     newline-separated format of:
                     *category*, *title*, *issue #* foo.bad             output generated on a failing test, to track if a known failing future begins failing a different way.
-See `this section <Tracking Current Failure Mode>`_ for more information
+See `Tracking Current Failure Mode`_ for more information ..
-..
 =================   ===========================================================